-This page describes how the management console of WSO2 Identity Server (WSO2 IS) can be localized.
+This page describes how WSO2 Identity Server can be configured to support localization of its UI.

 Configuring localization for authentication endpoints